aprilggg/Lightning_Analysis_NWRA/README.md

 **intensification_analysis** - contains notebooks and visualizations for the statistical analysis of the relationship between lightning bursts and TC intensification change

 **lightning_burst_identification** - contains notebooks, datasets, and visualizations created in the statistical identification of inner core and rainband lightning bursts at both the individual TC and basin levels

+Intermediate files that are too large to upload to Github can be found here, along with the individual TC visualizations created in the lightning burst identification stage of the project: [Google Drive](https://drive.google.com/drive/folders/1VxhljPNirGQL2jP3-bbhCS94neifmepc?usp=sharing)

 ### Directory Structure
 ```